hargoniX/master/thesis/thesis.typ

 #pagebreak(weak: true)

 = Implementation (5P) <sect_impl>
-While the previous section provides the theoretical design for a finite model finder for Lean, there are still additional steps required to integrate it with Lean.
-In this section I describe both the implementation on the Lean side as well as modifications made to Nunchaku for improving performance on the generated problems.
+While the previous section provides a theoretical approach for finite model finding in Lean, there are still additional steps required to integrate this approach with Lean.
+In this section I describe both the implementation on the Lean side and the modifications I made to Nunchaku for improving its performance on the generated problems.

 == The Lean Frontend (3P) <sect_impl_lean>
-On the Lean side I implemented a new tactic called Chako.
+On the Lean side, I implemented a new tactic called Chako.
 Chako can be called at any point during a Lean proof and will attempt to translate the current proof state to Nunchaku's logic.
-If this step succeeds, it invokes Nunchaku up to a default timeout of ten seconds in search for a counterexample.
+If this succeeds, it invokes Nunchaku to search for a counterexample, up to a default timeout of ten seconds.
-If Nunchaku manages to find a counterexample, it is translated backwards along the pipeline steps of Chako to provide a readable counterexample to the user.
+When Nunchaku finds a counterexample, it is translated backwards along the pipeline steps of Chako to provide a readable counterexample to the user.

-Given that Chako, just like Nunchaku, is in essence a sequence of reduction pipelines with a back and forward translation mechanism, I decided to adapt Nunchaku's pipeline data type to Lean for this purpose.
+Given that Chako, just like Nunchaku, is in essence a pipeline of reduction steps with a forwards and backwards translation, I adapted Nunchaku's pipeline type to Lean:
 ```lean
 structure TransformationInner (a b c d st : Type) where
   name : String